Mapuche military: Leadership

-However, by the time of the arrival of the Inca and later the Spanish, the Mapuche had begun call Butalmapu (assemblies) of their leaders to elect a Toqui to provide a unified command for their armies.
+However, by the time of the arrival of the Inca and later the Spanish, the Mapuche had begun to call Butalmapu (assemblies) of their leaders to elect a Toqui to provide a unified command for their armies.

 In case of such an invasion, or later revolts or wars against the Spanish the instigating Mapuche Ulmen would call a Butalmapu by "sending around the Pulquitin".
 This special pulquitin (arrow) was an arrow stained with the blood of llama's heart with knotted red threads indicating the place and date of the Butanmapu to decide whether to go to war and if so what the plan of campaign would be.
 Sometimes the heads of slain enemies would be sent to these other clans as incentive or gifts to inspire them to join this alliance.

 The Toqui was chosen in a Butalmapu, of the Lonkos (chiefs) of various Lofs (clans), or Aillarehues (confederations of clans), allied during the war in question.
 The toqui had the power to enforce obedience of the troops, organize them, and appoint leaders to them.
 The command position would continue until the war in question ended, or if in an assembly the Lonkos decided the toqui to be incompetent.
 In the event of death, a new toqui would be appointed.

 The Mapuche were already well organized, upon the arrival of the Spanish colonists.
 In the previous century they had fought against the expanding Inca Empire and had stopped their invasion at the Battle of the Maule.
 They could in case of invasion, summon large, organized bodies of warriors and from at least the time of Lautaro’s revolt were able to build forts and complex defensive works to defend themselves from the invaders.